 A brilliant white smile flooded Mentu’s face as Strymon responded.
 “There is always more to learn.
-I have been at this a very long time and I still am learning but you have earned your keep with this crew.
+I have been at this a very long time and I still am learning, but you have earned your keep with this crew.
 They appreciate your willingness to take the night watch and your energy in handling the cargo.
 Even the captain said so just the other day.
 He also mentioned that you are going to Colchis.
 Now I wonder what is there for you.”

 Strymon’s face lit up with a knowing smile.
-Did he know why they were going?
+Sinon wondered if he understood why they were going?
 Is this something that the others would know as well?
 His father had said that he didn’t share the purpose of the venture with the captain, so how could Strymon know anything of it?

 Sinon decided that he was letting his imagination run wild, and that there was nothing to be worried about.
-Besides, Strymon had made himself an indispensible friend.
+Besides, Strymon had made himself an indispensable friend.

 The three of them sat for a time drinking their wine and watching the people, especially the woman who was serving.
-There were other women as well, but they seemed to be plying a different trade, whispering into men’s ears while stroking them as though they were pets, then pulling away, laughing as the seduction continued.
+There were other women as well, plying a different trade, whispering into men’s ears while stroking them as though they were pets, then pulling away, laughing as the seduction continued.
 Two of the women approached the table, but turned away when Strymon shook his head.
 Sinon did not know about Mentu, but he realized that his body was taking interest in these women.
 An exciting rush of blood tinted his face and caused growth elsewhere.